-4.5.13 Fit the Engine Cowl
+4.4.12 Optional - Fit the Engine Cowl

-If the engine cowl has been removed for a pre flight check the following procedure should be used to refit the cowl
+If your aircraft has an engine cowl and it has been removed for a pre flight check, the following procedure should be used to re-fit the cowl.

 Line up the mounting post with the hole in the cowl, guide the cowl over the post and line up the cowl so that the thin end points to the rear.